darrensapalo/chronicle-log-parser/README.md

 If you want to contribute examples, see `public/content/samples.json`.
 These can later be options that Chronicle log parsers can use on the parser simulator for study purposes.

+## Roadmap

+1. Improvements on the prompt engineering - if we could include Chronicle Documentation about the UDM schema definition, I think that will make sure the output of the AI tool will be updated.

 ## Licensing

 [Apache License 2.0](./LICENSE.md).